Educational Resources for the Public

+It's important for the public to be aware of what's available to them in the world of genomics and precision medicine.
 Various resources are available that provide general and disease-specific information about genomics and precision medicine.
-A list of some resources is provided below, but additional resources are likely available through your health provider or other groups such as the US National Institutes of Health.
+A list of some resources available to the public is provided below, but additional resources are likely available through your health provider or other groups such as the US National Institutes of Health.

 Learn About Precision Medicine